lonycell/grafana.v7/contribute/style-guides/documentation-style-guide.md

 The [codespell](https://github.com/codespell-project/codespell) tool is run for every change to catch common misspellings.

-## Grafana-specific style
+## ThingSPIN-specific style

-The following sections provide general guidelines on topics specific to Grafana documentation.
+The following sections provide general guidelines on topics specific to ThingSPIN documentation.
 Note that for the most part, these are *guidelines*, not rigid rules.
-If you have questions, ask in the #docs channel of Grafana Slack.
+If you have questions, ask in the #docs channel of ThingSPIN Slack.

 ### General

 * Use active voice.
 Avoid passive voice.
   - Passive: The heatmap visualization is displayed.
-  - Active: Grafana displays the heatmap visualization.
+  - Active: ThingSPIN displays the heatmap visualization.
 * Write in the imperative second person.
 Examples: You can write a query.
 Click the panel.
 Close the window.
 * Write in present tense.
   - Not: The panel will open.
   - Use: The panel opens.
-Grafana opens the panel.
+ThingSPIN opens the panel.
 * Do not use an ampersand (&) as an abbreviation for "and."
-  - **Exceptions:** If an ampersand is used in the Grafana UI, then match the UI.
+  - **Exceptions:** If an ampersand is used in the ThingSPIN UI, then match the UI.
 * Avoid using internal slang and jargon in technical documentation.

 ### File naming conventions